naiyar2000/Music_player_ts/README.md

 # Music_player_ts

-This is a demo link for the music player created using bootstrap and typescript.
+This is a demo link for the Music Player created using bootstrap and typescript.

 Demo:  https://naiyar2000.github.io/Music_player_ts/